 5. Once you have attached all of your peelings, attach the backboard to your frame and that's it!
 You've made a unique, gorgeous piece of art that is full of color and texture!

-Isn’t it pretty?
+Isn't this paint peel art pretty?
 Using peeled paint makes this project so unique.
 It almost looks like rubber, plastic or even paper from some angles, and from other angles it looks like three-dimensional brush strokes!
-It’s gorgeous and I loved using a mix of matte and metallic FolkArt Acrylic Paint to add even more interest.
+It's gorgeous and I loved using a mix of matte and metallic FolkArt Acrylic Paint to add even more interest.

 What about you?
 Do you have any DIY wall art in your home?
 I'd love to hear what you did!
 And for more DIY inspiration, with Plaid Crafts at Plaid Online and on Facebook, Instagram, Pinterest, and via Email!